dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 # Upcoming Products

-- We expect a number of new VR headsets to launch within the coming months and recommend waiting for these annoucements before buying a new VR headsets.
+- We expect a number of new VR headsets to launch within the coming months and recommend waiting for these annoucements and releases before buying any new VR headset.
   - [Bigscreen Beyond 2](https://store.bigscreenvr.com/products/bigscreen-beyond-2)
   - [Pirmax Crystal Super](https://pimax.com/pages/pimax-crystal-super)
   - Unannounced Valve Headset